Probate & Fiduciary Bonds

-Types of Probate Bonds and the Role of a Fiduciary
+Types of Probate Bonds

 There are actually many different types of probate bonds, depending on the responsibilities of the fiduciary.
 Some of the most common types of probate bonds are executor, trustee, administrator, personal representative, guardianship, and conservatorship bonds.
 Depending on the fiduciary’s role, the different bonds can govern activities like: